erezbosch/rails-lite/readme.md

-## Rails Lite
+## Soft Server
-A Ruby web server application
+A Ruby web server application inspired by Rails

 ### Features
 * Model classes which inherit from the SQLObject class can have associations and